metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

  - `guards`: indicates the configuration for the Candy Guard.
 If this value is set to `null`, a Candy Guard will not be used and mint will only be possible using the `mint_authority` of the Candy Machine.

  :::info
  You can use the Sugar's `create-config` command to create a basic configuration file.
-The Candy Guard configuration needs to be added manually.
+The Candy Guard configuration needs to be added manually, further explained below.
  :::

 ## Available Guards